keptizefyrai/Durhack-1/README.md

 Simply enter a keyword into the search bar and press the 'Search' button to find recipes.
 The app will display a list of recipes along with the potential allergens and the percentage of recipes containing those allergens.

-## Contributing

-Contributions to the Recipe Search App are welcome!
-Please feel free to submit pull requests or create issues for bugs and feature requests.

-## License

-This project is licensed under the MIT License - see the `LICENSE.md` file for details.

 ## Acknowledgments

 - Hat tip to anyone whose code was used
 - Inspiration
 - etc.

-## Contact

-For any further questions, please contact us at [your-email@example.com](mailto:your-email@example.com).

-Enjoy your cooking adventure with the Recipe Search App!